-DEFERRED MAINTENANCE Price: \$28 APPA members, \$35 others.
-Add \$8 for shipping. can be reduced, and even eliminated. reduce name Successful Funding Strategies investigates how several schools address eliminate found innovative ways to finance and manage their deferred maintecity/state/zip nance deficits.
-Case study schools innovate were selected from among the participhone/fax pants in the APPA/NACUBO/Sallie finance Mae survey, published in the report. options A Foundation to Uphold.
-An excel-□check □purchase order # lent companion for that report. manage Successful Funding Strategies offers □visa □mastercard □american express creative solutions for one of the maintain most critical issues in educational cardholder solve ABOUT THE AUTHOR: A Registered Procard # fessional Engineer and a frequent speaker on the subject of facility fund exp. date management and strategic operational design, Matt Adams is a gradusucceed! signature ate of the Georgia Institute of Technology.
-He is President of the Adams copies + \$8 shipping = Total charge Consulting Group in Atlanta, Georgia, mail to: APPA, 1643 Prince St., Alexandria VA 22314-2818 and a regular columnist for APPA's or fax to 703-549-2772
+DEFERRED MAINTENANCE

+reduce can be reduced, and even eliminated.

+Successful Funding Strategies

+investigates how several schools

+eliminate found innovative ways to finance

+and manage their deferred mainte-

+innovate nance deficits.
+Case study schools

+were selected from among the partici-

+pants in the APPA/NACUBO/Sallie

+finance Mae survey, published in the report,

+A Foundation to Uphold.
+An excel-

+manage lent companion for that report,

+Successful Funding Strategies offers

+creative solutions for one of the

+maintain most critical issues in educational

+facilities.

+solve ABOUT THE AUTHOR: A Registered Pro-

+fessional Engineer and a frequent

+fund speaker on the subject of facility

+Juna management and strategic opera-

+tional design, Matt Adams is a gradu-

+succeed! ate of the Georgia Institute of Tech-

+nology.
+He is President of the Adams

+Consulting Group in Atlanta, Georgia,

+and a regular columnist for APPA's

+APPA Facilities Manager magazine.

+STATE OF THE OWNER